SvenGDK/PS-Multi-Tools/README.md

 Like in the previous releases, PS Multi Tools will load the latest available tools & downloads from the "psmt-lib.dll" library.</br>
 The source code can be found in the other repository: [PSMT Library](https://github.com/SvenGDK/PSMT-Library)

-## PS Multi Tools currently uses the following utilities or libraries from other developers
+## PS Multi Tools currently uses the following utilities/libraries from other developers
 | Tool / Library | Created by | Repository |
 | --- | --- | --- |
 | `bchunk` | extramaster | https://github.com/extramaster/bchunk